sai24681012/Elevate-Labs-DAY-2/README.md

       ✅ Profitable States: Virginia and New York show strong profits.
 These regions should be prioritized for expansion and further investment.

       ❌ Unprofitable States: Pennsylvania and Ohio are recording losses despite receiving orders.
 This indicates possible issues such as high shipping costs, heavy discounts, or high return rates.
 A detailed review of operations in these states is required.

       🎯 Customer Insights: A few customers contribute significantly to total profit, while many others generate very low or negative returns.
-Targeting high-value customers with loyalty programs and tailored offers will improve profitability.
+Targeting high-value customers with loyalty progams and tailored offers will improve profitability.

       📦 Order vs. Profit Gap: Some states with high order volumes do not necessarily generate high profits.